jakobadam/bootstrap-uploadprogress/README.md

 ## Copyright and license

-Bootstrap UploadProgress is an open source project, sponsored by [Origo Systems A/S](https://origo.io), and released under terms of the MIT Licence.
+Bootstrap UploadProgress is an open source project, sponsored by [Aarhusworks](http://aarhusworks.com), and released under terms of the MIT Licence.